strakaj/Automatic-Human-Pose-Estimation-using-Neural-Network/README.md

 # Automatic Human Pose Estimation using Neural Network

-This repository contains codes used in master’s thesis: **Automatic Human Pose Estimation using Neural Network**.
+This repository contains codes used in the master’s thesis: **Automatic Human Pose Estimation using Neural Network**.

 In `model` directory are two models.
 Models are created as modifications of the DePOTR model: [POTR](https://github.com/mhruz/POTR).